micmejia/bible-dump/AMPC/Philippians/Phil 4.md

-And God's peace [shall be yours, that [^c]tranquil state of a soul assured of its salvation through Christ, and so fearing nothing from God and being content with its earthly lot of whatever sort that is, that peace] which transcends all understanding shall [^d]garrison _and_ mount guard over your hearts and minds in Christ Jesus.
+And God's peace [shall be yours, that tranquil state of a soul assured of its salvation through Christ, and so fearing nothing from God and being content with its earthly lot of whatever sort that is, that peace] which transcends all understanding shall garrison _and_ mount guard over your hearts and minds in Christ Jesus.